GraphicsBlast

 There's no problem initialising everything, but we've just gone for the modules we'll actually use for now to keep our program lean.
 Note that in older versions of SDL, there was a flag to just initialise everything.
 This flag was probably abused by a lot of people who used it as a shortcut, but it has recently been removed I think probably to force people to actually think about what they need.

-This call returns zero on success, so we perform a check on the return value to see if anything bad happened while starting SDL.
+This call returns true on success, so we perform a check on the return value to see if anything bad happened while starting SDL.
 If so, we print an error message along with the result of SDL_GetError, which may have more information about what went wrong.
 But otherwise, we simply return straight away, there's no point carrying on if we can't even start SDL.

 printf("Unable to initialise SDL: %s\n", SDL_GetError());